gusseppe/cognitive_architecture_checker/README.md

 ## Usage

 1. **Generating Datasets**:
     - Run `generate_dataset.ipynb` to create the synthetic datasets.
 This notebook generates features that mimic real-world data scenarios and stores them in the `datasets/` folder.
+In this case, it generated 3 datasets: healthcare, eligibility, and financial.

 2. **Benchmarking**:
+    - Execute `benchmark_healthcare.ipynb` to run all methods related to healthcare scenarios and generate reports on testing.
+This data has features like BMI and Blood Pressure to reflect rising obesity and hypertension rates.
+    - Execute `benchmark_eligibility.ipynb` to run all methods related to eligibility scenarios and generate reports on testing.
+This data has attributes such as Income and Employment Status to simulate economic growth and changing employment patterns.
-    - Execute `benchmark.ipynb` to run all methods and generate reports for testing.
+    - Execute `benchmark_financial.ipynb` to run all methods related to financial scenarios and generate reports on testing.
+This data has features like Credit Score and Loan Amount to reflect inflation, changes in borrowing behavior, and variations in the economic climate.

 3. **Results Analysis**:
     - Use `results.ipynb` to visualize the results, including plots and LaTeX tables summarizing the final numbers.